 Use Model Operating Point for Faster Simulation Workflow

-To effectively design a system, you simulate a model iteratively, so you can analyze the system based on different inputs, boundary conditions, or operating conditions.
-In many applications, the systems you need to model and simulate exhibit a startup phase with significant dynamic behavior is common.
-For example, the cold start takeoff of a gas turbine engine occurs before each aircraft maneuver in a set of simulations for a model of an airplane.
+To effectively design a system, you simulate a model iteratively so you can analyze the system based on different inputs, boundary conditions, or operating conditions.
+In many applications, the systems you need to model and simulate exhibit a startup phase that involves significant dynamic behavior.
+For example, the takeoff stage of flight occurs before each aircraft maneuver in a set of simulations for a model of an airplane.
 When you run a set of simulations for such a system, you can reduce the amount of time required for the set of simulations by using model operating points.

 Simulate the startup phase once.